Career Definition for a Convention Planner

 Public Relations Manager

 Similar to convention planners, lodging managers may help plan events for their establishment.
 The education required varies from a high school diploma to a bachelor's degree, along with work experience.
-The BLS' 2015 data showed that the median salary for lodging managers was $49,720.
-An average job growth of 8% was predicted for this career option for the 2014-2024 BLS reporting period.
+The BLS' 2018 data showed that the median salary for lodging managers was $53,390.
+Slower than average job growth of 4% was predicted for this career option for the 2016-2026 BLS reporting period.